djleedke/django-auth-template/README.md

 ### Renaming the Project

 If you're like me you will want to change the project name from ```project``` to whatever you want it to be.
+You should do this **before** you migrate the database or your tables will be created with the generic "project_tablename" name instead of whatever your new project name is.
 To do so follow these steps:

 - Rename the ```project``` directory to ```newprojectname```
 - In ```manage.py``` change this line: